 One of the most pressing challenges concerning diversity and inclusivity in nursing is a lack of nurses from diverse backgrounds.

-According to the 2022 National Healthcare Quality and Disparities Report, the majority of registered nurses in the United States (67.5%) are white.
-This figure increases to 77.4% when it comes to advanced practice registered nurses.
+According to the 2022 National Healthcare Quality and Disparities Report, most registered nurses in the United States (67.5%) are white.
+This figure increases to 77.4% for advanced practice registered nurses.

-This demonstrates a clear need for more nurses from diverse backgrounds to have access to nursing careers and, crucially, to be able to step up to leadership roles, especially given the perspectives and value they are able to offer.
+This demonstrates a clear need for more nurses from diverse backgrounds to have access to nursing careers and, crucially, to be able to step up to leadership roles, especially given the perspectives and value they can offer.

 It’s recognized that when patients do not see themselves represented in healthcare, they feel excluded.
 At a time when they are most vulnerable, patients need to be able to relate to the nursing staff delivering their care and also feel confident that nurses understand their needs.

-When nurses can communicate more effectively with the patients under their care, the patients feel an increased sense of satisfaction and confidence in that care.
+When nurses can communicate more effectively with the patients they care for, they feel more satisfied and confident in their care.

-There is also a need for more training on awareness of the different populations, cultures, and practices that make up the rich and varied population of the United States.
+There is also a need for more training on awareness of the different populations, cultures, and practices that make up the rich and varied United States population.

 This lack of training may lead to miscommunication between healthcare providers and patients, a lack of confidence from the patient’s point of view, and, ultimately, a lower standard of patient care.

-Cultural training at all levels for all has many benefits.
-It means nurses are more aware of patients’ individual needs and can respond to them.
+Cultural training at all levels has many benefits.
+It makes nurses more aware of patients’ needs and able to respond to them.

-In turn, this means that patients are more likely to place trust and confidence in the care they receive and the caregivers — primarily the nurses — who deliver it.
+This means that patients are more likely to place trust and confidence in their care and the caregivers — primarily the nurses — who deliver it.

 Diversity awareness also leads to a better understanding of issues that affect certain ethnic or cultural groups.
-These issues can range from the medical, for example, that certain diseases are more prevalent in patients of particular cultural heritage.
+These issues can range from medical issues, such as certain diseases more prevalent in patients of particular cultural heritage.

-It could also mean that nurses who are fully versed in cultural issues understand the day-to-day practices of certain groups, for example, the sort of diet or religious practices they follow.
-This can make a huge difference to the experience of their patients and their confidence in accessing healthcare in the future.
+It could also mean that nurses who are fully versed in cultural issues understand the day-to-day practices of certain groups, such as the sort of diet or religious practices they follow.
+This can make a huge difference to their patients’ experience and confidence in accessing healthcare in the future.

-Ultimately, strong nurse leadership with a sound understanding of diverse cultural issues and the desire to promote these is essential to progress healthcare in the United States and ensure it is fit for the future.
+Ultimately, strong nurse leadership, a sound understanding of diverse cultural issues, and a desire to promote these are essential to progressing healthcare in the United States and ensuring its fit for the future.

 How can diversity and inclusivity be promoted in nursing?

-This naturally means that more professionals from diverse cultural backgrounds should be offered the opportunity to step up to leadership positions so they can offer their unique and valuable perspectives when it comes to strategically directing the future of healthcare.
+This naturally means that more professionals from diverse cultural backgrounds should be offered the opportunity to step up to leadership positions to provide their unique and valuable perspectives when strategically directing the future of healthcare.

-In addition to promoting leadership roles to nurses from diverse backgrounds and those who have a deep understanding of inclusivity issues, training in cultural competency should be offered to healthcare professionals at all levels.
+In addition to promoting leadership roles to nurses from diverse backgrounds and those who deeply understand inclusivity issues, training in cultural competency should be offered to healthcare professionals at all levels.

 Promoting access to senior roles and training for all should be an ongoing effort that includes continual investment, professional development, and awareness.

-Individual nurses can take a proactive part in shaping better healthcare by writing their diversity and inclusivity aspirations into their career plans.
-This means that these areas can take a healthcare system that offers equitable, inclusive care for all groups of the community forward to the future.
+Individual nurses can proactively shape better healthcare by writing their diversity and inclusivity aspirations into their career plans.
+This means these areas can take a healthcare system that offers equitable, inclusive care for all community groups forward to the future.

 Delivering patient care with diversity and inclusivity in mind

-So that the needs of every group in the population are met, healthcare must be sensitive to diversity and inclusivity and mean that patients, whatever their background, receive the same level of care.
+Healthcare must be sensitive to diversity and inclusivity so that the needs of every group in the population are met.
+This means that patients, whatever their background, receive the same level of care.

 As the frontline deliverers of care, nurses are well-placed to deliver this equitable standard of care.

-Therefore, all nurses must have a deep understanding of the issues around diversity and inclusivity.
+Therefore, all nurses must deeply understand the issues around diversity and inclusivity.

 They can achieve this through on-the-job training or by keeping up with research and cultural trends.

-Nurses may also wish to aspire to more senior roles, taking an active part in leadership and taking healthcare forward.
+Nurses may also wish to aspire to more senior roles, play an active role in leadership, and advance healthcare.

-We will set out a pathway to fulfilling this aim in the next section — and it could be easier than you think!
+In the next section, we will outline a pathway to fulfilling this aim—and it could be easier than you think!

 Enhance your leadership skills with a Master of Science in Nursing

-If you’re a nurse who understands the value of diversity and inclusivity in nursing and the healthcare landscape in general and you’re passionate about promoting these areas, why not consider further study to take your career in this direction?
+Suppose you’re a nurse who understands the value of diversity and inclusivity in nursing and the healthcare landscape and is passionate about promoting these areas.
+Why not consider further study to take your career in this direction?

 Nurse leaders represent the future of healthcare, which includes creating care that is equal and inclusive and caters to the needs of diverse populations.